Ngalula Sandrine Mubenga

 overview

-• Dr. Ngalula Sandrine Mubenga, PE is Assistant Professor at the Engineering Technology Department at the University of Toledo (UT) ( www.Drmubenga.com), Ohio, USA where she received the Bachelor’s (2005), Master’s (2008) and Doctorate (2017) degrees in Electrical Engineering with honors.
+Dr. Ngalula Sandrine Mubenga, PE is Assistant Professor at the Engineering Technology Department at the University of Toledo (UT), Ohio, USA where she received the Bachelor’s (2005), Master’s (2008) and Doctorate (2017) degrees in Electrical Engineering with honors.
 Her research areas include battery management systems, electric vehicles, and renewable energy systems.
 Her battery research won the 2018 IEEE National Aerospace & Electronics Conference Best Poster Award in the USA, while her hybrid electric vehicle research won the 2008 University of Toledo EECS Dept. Most Outstanding Thesis Award.
-Prior to this role, Sandrine was the Manager of Electrical Engineering at UT where she helped manage a $65 million budget.
-She is a registered Professional Engineer in the state of Ohio, USA.
+Prior to this role, Sandrine was the University of Toledo Electrical Engineering Manager in Facilities and Construction for 5 years.
+In her role, she helped manage an energy budget totaling $65 million for the University of Toledo and her energy efficiency project saved $5 million to the University.
+She is a registered Professional Engineer in the state of Ohio, USA since 2011 and has worked in the industry for many years before joining academia.

 Sandrine is also an entrepreneur.
-Since 2011, she is the founder and Chief Executive Officer of SMIN Power Group ( www.sminpowergroup.com), a solar developer with offices in the USA and in the D.R.Congo.
-In 2018, Sandrine founded the STEM DRC Initiative, a non-profit organization that aims to encourage Science Technology Engineering and Math (STEM) in the D.R.Congo ( www.stemdrc.com) and offered 63 scholarships in 2019.
-She is a Member of the Board of Directors at the Société Nationale d’ Eléctricité, the main electric utility company in the D.R.Congo.
+From 2011 to 2020, she was the founder and Chief Executive Officer of SMIN Power Group ( www.sminpowergroup.com), a solar developer with offices in the USA and in the D.R.Congo.
+In 2018, Sandrine founded the STEM DRC Initiative, a non-profit organization that aims to encourage Science Technology Engineering and Math (STEM) in the USA and the D.R.Congo ( www.stemdrc.com).
+STEM DRC has since given out 185 scholarships.
+During COVID19, STEM DRC developed a ventilator and an oxygen production project that is providing 22,000 liters of oxygen per day.
+She was a Member of the Board of Directors at the Société Nationale d’ Eléctricité, the main electric utility company in the D.R.Congo.

-Sandrine has been a member of the Institute of Electrical and Electronics Engineers (IEEE) for 12 years.
+Sandrine has been a member of the Institute of Electrical and Electronics Engineers (IEEE) for 12 years and in 2020 she was elevated to the rank of Senior Member.
 In 2009, she started and chaired the first IEEE Graduate of the Last Decade Group in the Toledo Section.
 She chaired the 2017 IEEE PowerAfrica Conference in Ghana with attendees from over 30 countries.
 Sandrine received many awards including the 2018 IEEE Engineer of the Year Award, the 2017 Africa Most Influential Women Award in Engineering and Manufacturing by CEO Magazine, and she was inducted in the 2018-2019 World Association of Cooperative Education Co-op Hall of Fame.

 selected publications